bentoml/BentoML/docs/source/get-started/cloud-deployment.rst

    .. note::

       You can test this Service locally by running ``bentoml serve service:Summarization``.
-For details of the Service, see :doc:`/get-started/hello-world`.

 3. Create a ``bentofile.yaml`` file as below.